The Conflict Resolution Wheel

 And, perhaps because I try to “use kind words and a friendly voice” most of the time, I’m able to steer clear of many conflict situations.
 I know that my technique is not always the best way to resolve conflicts, nor has it worked in every situation, so I’ve learned to “talk together & work it out” with people in my life who are important to me.
 Because people aren’t perfect and relationships are messy, we all need to learn how to better resolve conflicts.

-Print and cut out the wheel to help children see some of the many different options for when they are in a conflict.
+Subscribe to updates and I'll send you the conflict wheel to print, cut out, and help children see some of the many different options for when they are in a conflict.

 What kind of conflict resolver are you?